 At first, my need to collect points was orderly and rational.
-I would simply buy my 12-packs and dutifully enter the 12-digit codes printed on the inside of the cartons.
+I’d simply buy my 12-packs and dutifully enter the 12-digit codes printed on the inside of the cartons.
 I eagerly scanned the Coke Rewards website for items that I desired, and put them on my “wish” list.

 Within a couple months, however, it was apparent that Coke Rewards wasn’t going to provide me with the nirvana I was expecting.

-Items on my “wish” list were selling out before I could reach the required point values to get them and it became painfully apparent that, unless I was willing to settle for some sorry Coke key chains, or an occasional free 20-ounce bottle of Coke, I was never going to be able to get any of the truly big-ticket items that were being offered up.
+Items on my “wish” list were selling out before I could accrue enough points to get them and it became painfully apparent that, unless I was willing to settle for some sorry Coke key chains, or an occasional free 20-ounce bottle of Coke, I was never going to be able to get any of the truly big-ticket items being offered.